Umair-Waseem/marine-debris-classifier/README.md

 The official model achieved **81.61% accuracy** and **82.24% Weighted-F1** on the held-out test set.
 The Macro-F1 score is lower at **69.29%** because the dataset is imbalanced and some classes, especially `metal`, have very few examples.

+The multiclass evaluation shows that the model correctly predicted **49/57 plastic**, **6/10 foam**, **2/3 metal**, and **14/17 other_debris** test images.
+These results show that the model performs strongly overall, while minority classes remain more challenging because of limited training data.

 ---

 ## Hugging Face Deployment